Title

 D. Special Requests

 A special request is the release of restricted data elements in a manner that would allow the identification of patients and/or health care facilities and/or professionals.
-If the special request requires the RFA to aggregate the data by a restricted data element but not release the restricted data element, the request will be handled as a release of unrestricted data, so long as the confidentiality of patients and the appropriate confidentiality for health care professions, insurers and facilities will not be compromised.
-The release of the patient-level data with health care professional, facilities and/or private insurer’s identifiers will be made to researchers and government entities only.
+If the special request requires the RFA to aggregate the data by a restricted data element but not release the restricted data element, the request will be handled as a release of unrestricted data, so long as the confidentiality of patients and the appropriate confidentiality for health care professionals, insurers, and facilities will not be compromised.
+The release of the patient-level data containing identifiers for health care professionals, facilities, and/or private insurers will be made to researchers and government entities only.

 If the application requests the linking of a RFA database with other database(s), the DOC will approve the manner in which the linkage is done.